-Vanessa and me had a long discussion about Christa after the play rehearsal - she now wears three pairs of false eyelashes!
-Apparently she went off to lunch at the Post Office Tower with an actor in the Royal Shakespeare.
+Vanessa and me had a long discussion about Christa after the play rehearsal - she now wears three pairs of eyelashes.
+Apparently she went to lunch at the Post Office Tower with an actor in the Royal Shakespeare.

 Thursday, 9 May

 Meeting for everybody in the play at 1.00, and at long last Miss Broughton told us exactly what she thinks of us and how we'd all better get a move on.
 We even had a vote whether to go on with it or not.
 Anyway, we are going to carry on, but it means staying after school four days out of five for the next three weeks.
 Heavens I am so fed up.

 Anya and me had lunch in the sun and discussed Martha.
 We've discovered both of us feel more pity than anything.
 Her mother dotes on her and her father makes corny jokes.
 At 2 we had form photos.
 My hair wasn't bad but somehow I knew it'd look foul in the photo.
 Did Act I after school.
 I acted quite well considering I still have to worry about words, movements and posture.
 Pat Sanderson is very good.

 I wrote a card to Camille asking him why on earth he hasn't written a letter since 26th Feb.

 Top of the Pops hopeless except for the Small Faces.

 At lunch Anya said, "I was thinking about Dutronc last night and I've decided he must be on military service"!!!
 Oh it's ok for her, she's got Manuel.